-One of the symbols of the city and a must-see destination for every visit, this building is reminiscent of the fall of Nazism.
+One of the city’s symbols and a must-see destination for every visit, this building is reminiscent of the fall of Nazism.
 The German Parliament has its headquarters at the Reichstag and, like almost all Berlin’s monuments and palaces, houses testimonies of the Second World War.
 It was from one of the windows of this building that the birth of the German Republic was proclaimed in 1918.
-The building was almost completely destroyed by fire in 1933 and during the war, it was also used as a maternity hospital.
-After the fall of the Wall, precisely on October 2, 1990, the official ceremony of the reunified Germany was celebrated inside.
+The building was almost destroyed by fire in 1933, and during the war, it was also used as a maternity hospital.
+After the Wall’s fall, precisely on October 2, 1990, the official ceremony of the reunified Germany was celebrated inside.

 The classrooms of the Parliament can be visited free of charge as long as you register online a few days beforehand.
 There is also the possibility to take part in private guided tours or dine in the panoramic Käfer restaurant, located on the terrace of the building, where you can admire the iconic glass dome up close.

 2. Berlin Wall

 On November 9, 1989, the infamous Berlin Wall was torn down.
 The Wall stretched for 170 km and was 10 meters high, dividing the American and Soviet parts of the city.
 It was impossible to cross the border, as evidenced by the hundreds of dead who tried vain.
 Today only 1 km of concrete remains intact in the city.
 In 1990, to celebrate the reunification of Germany, dozens of artists decorated the Wall with murals and works of art, which became famous all over the world.
 The stretch of wall rich in murals is known as the East Side Gallery.